epfl-ada/ada-2024-project-padawans/README.md

    - Location: Place this file in the `Data/` folder.

 4. **Movies with IMDB Box Income** (movies_synopsis_comp.csv)
-   - This file can be found in the Data/ folder.
+   - This file can be found in the `Data/` folder.
    - Description: Contains movie box incomes extracted with IMdB library

 Make sure to follow the directory structure to ensure the project runs correctly.

+## Important note

+In order to visualise the 3 interactive plots, it is required to simply download the results.ipynb and to open it in a code editor such as VSC (The code will already be run).

 # Timeline
 1. Present different themes obtained with LDA, depending on the number of topics